alessandro-fazzi/downmark/README.md

 **Q**: Does it work on the X browser?

 A: It works on FireFox for macOS and for Safari for iOS.
 Other combination not tested.
 Let's try!

+<a name="isitsecure"></a>
+**Q**: **Is it secure for me to test this soltion using `https://downmark.herokuapp.com` webservice?**

+A: I opensourced this repo (winning against shame) in order to make you able to read what the code does, but I cannot and do not want to demostrate the code party between the repo and the deployed webservice.
+You have to take my word for it and I don't mind if you can't.
+From the intrinsic code perspective this code should be at least as secure as the original bookmarklet, but the code on `https://downmark.herokuapp.com` is running away from you and I could be able to inject malicious code into the resulting markdown or redirect you to unwanted URLs and even register the sites you're clipping.
+I'm not doing any of these things, but you should not care a lot about what I'm saying I'm doing or not :) Just read the code, fork it, get the good ideas, share them and give me a feedback if you mind to.
+No more nor less.